How to Make a Stuffed Burger That's (Literally) Bursting with Flavor

 Step 1: A Perfect Meat Mixture for Stuffed Hamburgers

-Most stuffed burger recipes start with ground meat and a handful of seasoning ingredients; usually there's also an egg involved—this helps bind the meat so the stuffed hamburgers don't fall apart during cooking.
+Most stuffed burger recipes start with ground meat and a handful of seasonings.
+There's also usually an egg involved—this helps bind the meat so the stuffed hamburgers don't fall apart during cooking.
 This basic recipe for stuffed hamburger patties serves four.
 To make the meat patties, start by mixing together the following ingredients:

-1-1/4 pounds lean ground beef or turkey.
+- 1¼ pounds lean ground beef or turkey.

 Mix well, then set this mixture aside.

-After mixing the meat mixture for your stuffed hamburger patties, place the mixture on a cutting board or work surface.
+- After mixing the meat mixture for your stuffed hamburger patties, place the mixture on a cutting board or work surface.
 Shape the meat mixture into a large, flat rectangle.

 - Score the rectangle crosswise into four equal sections using a knife.

 - Cut lengthwise down the middle, making eight equal-size portions of meat.